moliver28/resume/_pages/about.md

 ---

- I am researcher, specializing in studying innovation in grid-scale long-duration energy storage.
-My expertise lies in planning and executing quantitative and qualitative research, data analysis, Python, SQL, inferential statistics, data visualization (Tableau, Altair), machine learning and communicating research findings across diverse audiences.
-With a proven track record in market and product research across industries, and 6 years of education program management experience, I excel at aligning research goals with business objective and deriving actionable insights from data to drive impact.
+Trained as an data scientist and computer engineer, I have an extensive background working with varied datasets and using advanced statistical and machine learning methods.
+I also enjoy storytelling by building interactive data visualizations (often in Python or Tableau) and communicating data-driven stories across diverse audiences.

+I am currently expanding my skill set to topics such as time series analysis and machine learning methods for analyzing trends in energy systems and I am excited to continue learning new ways of deriving actionable insight from data in a fast-paced and collaborative environment.